-Name of the Company:

-Registered Office :

-NOTICE

 POSTPONEMENT OF ANNUAL GENERAL MEETING

-Members are hereby informed that, due to the unforeseen and unavoidable circumstances, it has not been possible for the Company to convene the
+Members are hereby informed that, due to the unforeseen and unavoidable circumstances, it has not been possible for the company to convene the Annual General Meeting of the company, which was scheduled to be held on 20.

-Accordingly, the Board of Directors of the Company has decided to postpone the said Annual General Meeting, which now is convened on20 Notice and other documents, if any, relevant to the re-convened Meeting will be dispatched to Members shortly.
+Accordingly, the Board of Directors of the company has decided to postpone the said Annual General Meeting, which now is convened on 20.
+Notice and other documents, if any, relevant to the re-convened Meeting will be dispatched to Members shortly.

-A Member entitled to attend and vote at the Meeting is entitled to appoint a Proxy to attend and, on a poll, to vote instead of himself and the Proxy need not be a Member of the Company.
-Proxies, in order to be effective, should be duly completed, stamped (if applicable) and signed and must be received at the Registered Office of the Company not less than forty-eight hours before the time fixed for the Meeting.
+A Member entitled to attend and vote at the Meeting is entitled to appoint a Proxy to attend and, on a poll, to vote instead of himself and the Proxy need not be a Member of the company.
+Proxies, in order to be effective, should be duly completed, stamped (if applicable) and signed and must be received at the Registered Office of the company not less than forty-eight hours before the time fixed for the Meeting.

-By Order of the Board of Directors

-For

-(Signature)

-Place :(Name)

-Date : Company Secretary

-Note:

-Members may please immediately intimate any change in their address.